matschundbrei/toldya/README.md

 In this repo (and in `requirements.txt`) we provide an alternative with uwsgi and the shipped `uwsgi.ini` to run this app in uwsgi exposed at port 8080 with `uwsgi --ini uwsgi.ini`.

-You might also run this with a systemd-service, that could look like this:
+You might also run this with a systemd-service, that could look something like this:

 ```ini
 [Unit]